smatechnologies/azure-storage-java/docs/azure-storage.md

 --------- | -----------
 **-t**  | Value is **filelist**
 **-cn** | Required field for filelist and consists of the name of the container to list files from.
 Supports wild cards (? and *).
+**-cp** | Optional field for filedownload and consists of the folder to check for files within the container.
 **-fn** | Required field for filelist and consists of the name of the file to list.
 Supports wild cards (? and *).

 Usage
 ```
-AzureStorage.exe -sa MY_ACCOUNT -t filedelete -cn * -fn *
+AzureStorage.exe -sa MY_ACCOUNT -t filelist -cn * -fn *
+AzureStorage.exe -sa MY_ACCOUNT -t filelist -cn MY_CONTAINER -cp test\new -fn *
 ```
 ### fileupload
 Can be used to upload files from a directory to a container within the storage account.
 The files are uploaded from locations relative to the azure-storage connector installation.
-Before downloading files, the files must not exist in the target directoy.
+Before downloading files, the files must not exist in the target directory.
+When container and local filename definitions are provided, wild cards are not supported.

 Arguments | Description
 --------- | -----------
 **-t**  | Value is **fileupload**
 **-cn** | Required field for fileupload and consists of the name of the container to upload files to.
+**-cp** | Optional field for fileupload and consists of the folder where the file(s) will be placed within the container.
-**-fn** | Required field for fileupload and consists of the name of the file(s) to upload.
-Supports wild cards (? and *).
+**-cf** | Optional field for fileupload and consists of the name of the target file.
+When this option is used, wild cards are not supported.
 **-di** | Required field for fileupload and consists of the full path of the directory to upload the files from.
+**-lf** | Required field for fileupload and consists of the name of the file(s) to upload.
 **-ov** | Optional field for fileupload and indicates if existing files can be overwritten.

 Usage
 ```
+AzureStorage.exe -sa MY_ACCOUNT -t fileupload -cn MY_CONTAINER -cp test -lf MY_FILE??? -di c:\UPOAD\MY_DIRECTORY -ov
-AzureStorage.exe -sa MY_ACCOUNT -t fileupload -cn MY_CONTAINER -fn MY_FILE??? -di c:\UPOAD\MY_DIRECTORY -ov
+AzureStorage.exe -sa MY_ACCOUNT -t fileupload -cn MY_CONTAINER -lf MY_FILE??? -di c:\UPOAD\MY_DIRECTORY -cp test/new -ov
 ```
 ## AzureStorage Job Sub-Type
 The AzureStorage connector provides a Job Sub-Type that can be used to simplify job definitions within OpCon.